saintbarber/notion-htb/README.md

 Click duplicate

-Once you have places the database within notion locate the database ID in the URL:
+Once you have placed the database within notion locate the database ID in the URL:

 [Show datbase ID in URL]